Brennall/HFH-SRD/Chapter03.md

 Platinum Piece (pp) | = | 500   | 50    | 10    | 5     | 1

+### What's a Gold Piece Worth?

+To put the value of currency in perspective, the Standard of Living table, below, shows how far a gold piece will go towards cost of living at different standards of comfort.
+A single gold piece is enough for a peasant to subsist at a wretched quality of life.
+Early in their career, adventurers will typically live on a few dozen gold pieces per month, enough to eat and sleep at an inn.
+A dragon's treasure hoard of 50,000gp might keep a village of peasants alive for decade, but merely cover a prince's monthly budget.
+Wealth is assumed to be highly concentrated in ACKS campaign worlds.

+#### Standard of Living

 Standard of Living     | Monthly Cost           | Common Professions :--------------------- | :--------------------- | :--------------------